Bikhra Mera Naseeb: Synopsis

 The story revolves around Hina (Ayeza Khan) whose life is full of fun and parties.
 She is the daughter of Basit Alvi, who tries to protect her from the wrong people.
 Still, she falls prey to wrong company, which leads her to the wrong path.
 The person spoiling Hina is Sania Begum.
-The other protagonist in the story is Ujala (Aleezay Rasool), who struggles to survive daily.
+The other protagonist in the story is Ujala (Aleezay Rasul), who struggles to survive daily.
 Her father is very ill and the financial condition is bad due to which, she has to go and live with her relatives.
 Basit Alvi then comes into Ujala's life and takes care of her education and her father's treatment.
 However, Hina feels neglected and is jealous of Ujala and her family.
 The feeling is mutual as Hina always humiliates Ujala.